sau-ga-t/appmanager/README.md

 - [ ] Ability to select multiple apps at once and uninstall them, or export them
 - [ ] View permissions, app usage, certificates, activities and relevant infos about installed apps
 - [ ] View app usage dashboard, and privacy dashboard
+- [ ] Need to format the code and stop passing strings as arguments and most importantly viewmodels and context into listadapters

 ## Stack
 - Kotlin